SiaFoundation/siad/changelog/v1.4.5/other/4251-add-version.md

-- Add siad version to the stats endpoint
+- Add version information to the stats endpoint